Skip to main content

 Cordell & Cordell divorce attorneys exclusively practice family law with a focus on men’s divorce.

-Read through our Idaho divorce and child custody articles to gain a better understanding of the road ahead.
-Educating yourself about the divorce process in Idaho will improve your ability to communication with your divorce lawyer, which goes a long way toward helping your reach your goals in Idaho family court.
+Our Idaho divorce and child custody articles will help you gain a better understanding of possible complexities in your case.
+Knowing more about the divorce process in Idaho can help improve communication with your divorce lawyer and help you reach your goals in Idaho family court.

 Idaho Residency Requirements